Pride, uncertainty greet fall of Yanukovych

 Valentyna, 40, an economist, spoke to this website outside a vandalised and abandoned police headquarters.

 “The people who fought and died on the Maidan [the main square in Kiev] are idealists.
 Nobody believed that Ukraine is a country of people who are ready to die for ideals.
-Who in Europe would be willing to do this?
-Slava [glory be to] Ukraina!” she said.
+Who in Europe would be willing to do this?," she said.

-She added that Europe “insulted” the Ukrainian opposition.
+She said that Europe had “insulted” the Ukrainian opposition.

 At a square in Lviv’s old town, people gave speeches on a stage and milled around.

 Here, the news from Kiev was confusing.
 Some reports said Yanukovych had formally resigned and gone to Dubai.
-Others said he had gone to Sochi, in Russia, to meet Russian leader Vladimir Putin to plan a military intervention after the winter Olympics end on Sunday.
-Others still said he had gone to Kharkiv, in eastern Ukraine, to meet jailed former PM Yulia Tymoshenko to negotiate a power-sharing deal.
+Others said he had gone to Sochi, in Russia, to meet Russian leader Vladimir Putin to plan a military intervention after the winter Olympics ended on Sunday.
+Others still said he had gone to Kharkiv, in eastern Ukraine, to meet jailed former prime minister Yulia Tymoshenko to negotiate a power-sharing deal.

-Artem, 41, a former businessman, now a local commander for the Pravyi Sektor, a militant opposition group, noted that he will not support Tymoshenko or any other opposition MPs, such as Arseniy Yatsenyuk, Vitali Klitschko, or Oleh Tiahnybok.
+Artem, 41, a former businessman, now a local commander for the Pravyi Sektor, a militant opposition group, said that he would not support Tymoshenko or any other opposition MPs, such as Arseniy Yatsenyuk, Vitali Klitschko or Oleh Tiahnybok.